 - Consumption of Meals Prepared at Home and Risk of Type 2 Diabetes: An Analysis of Two Prospective Cohorts, PLOS Medicine

 - Everything You Need to Know About Eating a Low-Glycemic Diet, Greatist.com

 - Popcorn is 1 of the Healthiest Ways to Snack on a Low-Carb Diet for This Surprising Reason, PopSugar.com

 Find this post helpful?
 At no additional cost to you, support the maintenance of running this site by using my Amazon affiliate links to shop.
 Thank you!

-What are your thoughts on a low glycemic diet for weight loss?
+What are your thoughts on a low GI diet plan for weight loss?
 What are your favorites on the low-GI carb list and a low GI meal plan?
-Comment below, or tag @amydgorin on Instagram and Pinterest and @amygorin on Twitter and Facebook.